stepanataccolade/docsv2/sources/pipelines/resources.md

 be changed once set.

 ```
-source:
+version:
   params:
     key1: value1
     key2: value2
 ```
 `params` is basically an object of key value pairs that will be set as environment variables when the app/service/microservice starts at the target.
+A new version is created everytime any of the values of the params changes.

 <br>
 <a name="replicas"></a>